-- 1. Dress shoes are required.
-No tennis shoes or athletic footwear are allowed. - 2.
+- 1. Dress shoes are preferred.
+Well-kept tennis shoes/athletic footwear/boots are allowed. - 2.
 No under garments should be visible. - 3.
-No low-cut or revealing necklines. - 4.
+No low-cut, plunging, or revealing necklines.
+Strapless dresses are acceptable as long as the neckline follows the previously stated guidelines. - 4.
 See-through apparel is not permitted. - 5.
-The back of the dress should provide sufficient coverage so as not to fall below the level of the navel when extended around the torso. - ➤ To determine this level, first place your hands on your hips.
+The back of the dress should provide sufficient coverage so as not to fall below the level of the navel when extended around the torso. - To determine this level, first place your hands on your hips.
 Next, raise your hands so that your forefingers are at the level of the navel.
 Finally, move your hands in a straight line until the thumbs meet at the back. - 6.
-Dresses or dress slits should be no shorter than four inches above the top of the knee. - 7.
-No bare midriff is allowed.
-Two-piece dresses must overlap. - This includes the sides of the torso. - > Cross stitching on the sides is not allowed.
+Dresses or dress slits should be no shorter than the length of the student's fingertip when arms are fully extended and placed by their side. - 7.
+No bare midriff, or midriff cutouts are allowed.
+Two-piece dresses must overlap at all times. - > This includes the sides of the torso. - > Cross stitching is not allowed without fabric behind the cross stitching.